awesomerank/awesomerank.github.io/lists/aharris88/awesome-cli-apps.md

 ## Database

+- [cycli ★179](nicolewhite/cycli) - A terminal client for Neo4j with autocompletion and syntax highlighting.
 - [mycli ★4070](dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
-- [cycli ★179](nicolewhite/cycli) - A terminal client for Neo4j with autocompletion and syntax highlighting.
+- [pgcli ★5562](dbcli/pgcli) - A Terminal Client for Postgre with AutoCompletion and Syntax Highlighting.

 ## Productivity